kostyakunak/coach-trainer-landing-page/README_EN.md

 - `npm run build` - build for production
 - `npm run preview` - preview build
 - `npm run build:lib` - build as library (if needed)

-## 📞 Contact

-Use the CTA button on the site to contact Natalia Sorokina.